imchocomint/hyprplus/README.md

 - [x] making hyprland-git a source-only package

 ## Quirks
+All bugs should be reported in Issues.
+This is for minor inconvenience.
 - (hyprland-git) hyprctl reports one version behind; fastfetch didn't; also hyprctl reports that you're on latest commit.
 If you want to, just compile and install Hyprland from scratch.
 Fixed in Hyprland tagged release.
 - Slow download speed over GitHub.
 Mirrored to SourceForge.